Key Data

 - GRE or Gate score for applicants with a B.Sc. degree from Bangladesh, China, India, Iran, Pakistan (original scorecard or have the score transmitted directly via ETS)

-- Preliminary documentation from uni-assist for all applicants with a Bachelor's degree from outside the EU/EEA
+- Preliminary documentation from uni-assist for all applicants with a Bachelor's degree from outside Germany

 - APS certificate for applicants with a Bachelor's from China, Vietnam or India